 Cost Information

-What are the costs of this Life Insurance Policy?
+What does this life insurance policy cost?

-Based on the death benefit selected and the quoted risk class, the premium is estimated to be – per month.
+Based on the death benefit selected and the quoted risk class, your premium is estimated to be – per year.

-The premium may be paid either monthly, quarterly, semi-annually or annually.
-If you pay premiums monthly, quarterly, or semi-annually the total premium will be greater than if you pay annually.
+You may pay the premium monthly, quarterly, semi-annually or annually.
+If you pay premiums monthly, quarterly, or semi-annually, the total premium you pay will be greater than if you pay annually.

 Will my premium ever change?

-The premium is guaranteed to remain level for the term of the policy.
-After that term expires, the premium will increase annually if you chose to renew the policy.
+Not for this policy.
+The premium is guaranteed to stay the same for the term of the policy.
+After that term expires, the premium will increase each year if you choose to renew the policy.

 Are there any costs if I decide to cancel the policy?

 No, there are no costs to cancel this policy.
-However, this policy does not accumulate cash value and you will not receive any return of the amount of premiums paid.
+However, if you do cancel this policy, you won’t get any money back.

-Can I lower the death benefit amount to reduce premium?
+After I buy this policy, can I reduce the death benefit amount to reduce the premium?

 No